d3v-null/wootrack/README.md

 Debugging
 ---------

-Debugging of this plugin can be enabled by setting the WOOTRACK_DEBUG constant in wp-config.php. plugin notices will be written to wp-content/debug.log
+Debugging of this plugin can be enabled by setting the WOOTRACK_DEBUG constant in wp-config.php.

     define('WOOTRACK_DEBUG', true);

+plugin notices will be written to wp-content/debug.log and an extra setting validation screen will be seen in the admin page.

 Support
 -------